eclab/grains/README.md

 Status: Working, but its use with LFOs is poor due to noise.

+## Pluck

+A 4-voice Karplus-Strong string plucking simulator.
+Requires Mozzi.

+Status: Working, but because it has to commit to a pitch immediately (to build the Karplus-Strong sample table) sometimes it can get off pitch on some notes thanks to GRAINS/Mozzi's inaccuracy in Analog Input reads.
+Could use some work there.

 ## Pluck-M

 A MIDI-based version of Pluck, a 4-voice Karplus-Strong string plucking simulator.
 Requires Mozzi.